DhavalSharma19/ISSU_Tool_Automation/README.md

 </pre>

 ### Pre_issu_verification :- <br>
-Takes arguments : logger, testscript, testbed, and variable pre_issu_verification as 1 to make tests permanently<br>
+Takes arguments : logger, testscript, testbed, and variable pre_issu_verification set as 1 to make these tests permanent in the script without user input.<br>
 Calls the function device_config_verification_pre_post_issu() from the pre_post_issu_verification_lib file.
 This function loops for all devices in the testbed of os "nxos" and for all of them performs verifications which are mentioned below in detail :- <br>

 #### Core Check :- <br>